apache/phoenix-queryserver/README.md

 This repository will build a tarball which is capable of running the Phoenix Query Server.

 By default, this tarball does not contain a Phoenix client jar as it is meant to be agnostic of Phoenix version (one PQS release can be used against any Phoenix version).
+Today, PQS builds against the Phoenix 4.15.0-HBase-1.4 release.

 ```
 $ mvn package
 ```

-### Bundle a Phoenix Client
+### Bundling a Phoenix Client

 To build a release of PQS which packages a specific version of Phoenix, enable the `package-phoenix-client` profile and specify properties to indicate a specific Phoenix version.

+By default, PQS will package the same version of Phoenix used for build/test.
+This version is controlled by the system property `phoenix.version` system property.
+Depending on the version of Phoenix, you may also be required to use the `phoenix.hbase.classifier` system property to identify the correct version of Phoenix built against the version of HBase of your choosing.

 ```
-$ mvn package -Ppackage-phoenix-client -Dphoenix.version=5.1.0-SNAPSHOT -Dphoenix.hbase.classifier=hbase-2.2
+$ mvn package -Dpackage.phoenix.client -Dphoenix.version=5.1.0-SNAPSHOT -Dphoenix.hbase.classifier=hbase-2.2
 ```